GaloisInc/saw-script/doc/manual/manual.md

 the guarantees of the state relation.
 The `OUTPUT RELATION THEOREM` verifies that if `lhs` and `rhs` are executed with related states, then the result of that execution is also related.
-These two theorems together guarantee that the terms simulate eachother.
+These two theorems together guarantee that the terms simulate each other.

-When using composition, the `prove_bisim` also generates and attempts to solve the proof goal below for any successfully applied `BisimTheorem` in the `theorems` list:
+When using composition, `prove_bisim` also generates and attempts to solve the proof goal below for any successfully applied `BisimTheorem` in the `theorems` list: